How are patent rights registered or secured?

 The UK’s exit will not affect the current European patent system as the European Patent Convention is wholly separate from the EU.

 Until final exit from the EU, businesses can continue to apply for and be granted supplementary protection certificates (SPCs) for patented pharmaceutical and plant protection products using the current SPC system.
-The government is exploring options for SPC protection in the UK after we leave the EU.
+The government is exploring options for SPC protection in the UK after the country has left the EU.

 Alison Simpson is a partner at Urquhart-Dykes & Lord.
-She advises clients on all aspects of acquisition, management and exploitation of trademarks, especially commercial and strategic advice on the development of brands.
+She advises clients on all aspects of acquisition, management and exploitation of trademarks.
 She has particular expertise in trademark availability searching and clearance, overseas filing strategies, oppositions and anti-counterfeiting.
-She can be contacted at: email@example.com
+Simpson provides clients with commercial and strategic advice on the development of brands.
+She can be contacted at: firstname.lastname@example.org